 Handling was surprisingly good for an aircraft that was intended solely as an aerodynamic demonstrator for a big commercial transport, though it had some quirks that could trap the unwary.
 In fact, some of the test pilots found it so agile, with its low wing loading, that they tried to lobby for its production as a fighter.
-The first Analog was lost in a crash on 28 July 1970, when the test pilot, Viktor Konstantinov, got overly enthusiastic in some freelance low-level aerobatic maneuvers and lost control, Konstantinov being killed when the thing fell to earth.
+The first Analog was lost in a crash on 28 July 1970, when the test pilot, Viktor Konstantinov, got overly enthusiastic in some freelance low-level aerobatic maneuvers and lost control, Konstantinov being killed when the machine fell to earth.
 The second Analog remained in test and trials service for several more years, to be finally retired to the Monino air museum near Moscow.BACK_TO_TOP

 * During the early years of the MiG-21's history, the Mikoyan OKB worked on a series of designs for big, high-performance interceptors that looked like nothing more than scaled-up MiG-21s.
 In reality, the "Ye-150" and successor "Ye-152" designs owed little in specific to the MiG-21; as mentioned, the "balalaika" design was established by TsAGI studies, and was an entirely obvious idea.
 The Sukhoi OKB used exactly the same configuration for its Su-9 interceptor, which as a result looked very much like the MiG-21.